How can social media managers do their Instagram scheduling better in less time?

-Here’s an overview of the most common challenges that social media agencies and social media marketers face and how using Agorapulse can address them.
+Here’s an overview of the most common challenges that social media agencies and social media marketers face and how using Agorapulse, a social media post scheduler can address them.

 But you first need to know this crucial fact: Yes, you can schedule and publish posts to Instagram from your desktop or mobile device, but you can only enable Instagram direct publishing for business accounts.